Broken Access Control

 - Alternatively, you can try to find a reference or clue within the parts of the application that are not usually visible in the browser

-- It is probably just slightly harder to find than the score board link
+- It is probably just slightly harder to find and gain access to than the score board link

 Get rid of all 5-star customer feedback